JinjiangLiu/ICCRN_binaural/README.md

-The 'audio_samples.zip' includes audio samples for the paper 'Inplace Frequency Filtering and Cepstral Speech Modeling for Binaural Speech Enhancement'.
+The 'audio_samples.zip' includes demos for the paper 'Inplace Frequency Filtering and Cepstral Speech Modeling for Binaural Speech Enhancement'.